SWIT2017/swit2017.github.io/content/program.md

 # Draft Agenda

-## Keynote: ##

-To appear

-## Paper session 1: ##
+14:00-14:05 Welcome

- Intelligent building using hybrid Inference with building automation system to improve energy efficiency
+14:05-14:25 Intelligent building using hybrid Inference with building automation system to improve energy efficiency

- Exposing Internet of Things Devices via REST and Linked Data Interfaces
+14:25-14:45 Exposing Internet of Things Devices via REST and Linked Data Interfaces

- Oh, wait, reasoning was wrong!
-Let's replay
+14:45-15:05 Oh, wait, reasoning was wrong!
+Let’s replay

-## Paper session 2: ##
+15:05 -15:20 Capturing the contributions of the semantic web to the IoT: a unifying vision (Extended abstract)

+15:20-16:00 Coffee

- Attributing Recognised Activities in Multi-Person Households Using Ontology-Based Finite State Machines
+16:00-16:20 Attributing Recognised Activities in Multi-Person Households Using Ontology-Based Finite State Machines

- Utilizing IoT Devices for Monitoring and Adjusting Clinical Pathway Exercises
+16:20-16:40 Utilizing IoT Devices for Monitoring and Adjusting Clinical Pathway Exercises

- Activity Duration Prediction of Workflows by using a Data Science Approach: Unveiling the Advantage of Semantics
+16:40-17:00 Activity Duration Prediction of Workflows by using a Data Science Approach: Unveiling the Advantage of Semantics

- Capturing the contributions of the semantic web to the IoT: a unifying vision (Extended abstract)
+17:00 -17:20 Final Discussion and wrap up

 # Proceedings